 I'm doing less traveling now, but I've been fortunate enough to visit many wonderful places, largely in Europe and Asia.
 I mostly traveled alone, although I also had some great trips with one close friend.

 Here's a really cliched photo from India in 1988.
 I wondered if the Taj Mahal could possibly be as amazing as it seemed in photos — and it was even more amazing.

 This was part of a solo 6-week trip to the northern parts of India.
 A couple years later I spent six weeks in the south.

 My first memories of volunteer work come from the years I spent answering calls at the National VD Hotline — back when we called it VD (venereal disease) rather than STDs (sexually transmitted diseases).
 I also spent some time (including a Christmas Eve and New Year's Eve) on the National AIDS hotline when it first launched.

-Now my weekly volunteer efforts go to Coastside Hope, which provides food and other necessities to mid-coast residents in need.
+From 2017-2019 my weekly volunteer efforts went to Coastside Hope, which provides food and other necessities to mid-coast residents in need.

 My most recent volunteer work has been writing Postcards to Voters.